ArchTangent-study/leetcode/linked_list/linked_list_cycle/README.md

 - Can you just check to see if a pointer has been repeated?
 - does `pos` act as a pointer?
 - Does each `Node` have a unique `val`?
+- is the number of `Node`s known in advance?
+If so, you can stop as soon as `n+1` `Nodes` have been traversed.
+- is there an order (ascending, descending) in which `Node` addresses are assigned?
+Do later `Node`s have a higher/lower address than the previous?

 Edge Cases / Caveats / Pitfalls:
 - Empty list (`head` is `null`)